Robert-Cunningham/nozzle/README.md

 Transforms each value from the input stream using the provided async function.
 Applies the async function to each item as soon as it comes off the iterator and yields results as they complete, allowing multiple function calls to run concurrently.

+Error handling follows the pattern described in file://./../../ASYNC\_ERROR\_HANDLING.md to ensure errors are thrown during await ticks for proper try/catch handling.

 #### Parameters